Skip to content

 Try Files Feature

-Navigator's try files feature allows serving static content directly from the filesystem with flexible file resolution, similar to nginx's try_files directive.
+Navigator's try files feature allows serving static content directly from the filesystem with flexible file resolution.

 How It Works